molgenis/molgenis-py-catalogue-transform/datamodels/set-up-staging-areas.md

 #Set up cohort staging areas as follows:

-1. Go to a emx2 server
+1. Go to an emx2 server

 2. Load [CatalogueOntologies.csv](https://github.com/molgenis/molgenis-py-catalogue-transform/datamodels/CatalogueOntologies.zip)
 in a schema called CatalogueOntologies (or choose another name, see 5).
 You should also load data in the tables, example data are